fourtytoo/kodish/README.md

 ## Caveats
-Anyone who used a Kodi remote, whether an Android app or its web interface, knows how clunky and unreliable that is.
-To just give you an example, on certain errors Kodi would pop up a dialog window and wait for the user to acknowledge the problem.
-Thus possibly requiring the user to walk back to the room where the player is sitting, find the IR remote, turn the TV on and press OK.
+Anyone who used a Kodi remote, whether an Android app or its web interface, knows how reliable that is.
+Not.

+To just give you an example, on certain errors, especially if you play internet radio you will get them, Kodi pops up a dialog window in the TV screen and waits for the user to acknowledge the problem.
+Thus possibly requiring the user to walk back to the living room, where the player is sitting, find the IR remote, turn the TV on and press OK.
 All the while the REST interface becomes unresponsive, waiting for the pop dialog to disappear.

 Kodi behaviour reflects its primary use as video player and doesn't work well headless or remotely.
 These shell scripts add to its